 - Shunning traditional construction, features include thatched and green roofs, naturally harvested stone, and bonderized metal.

 In perhaps the most unusual of its sustainability efforts, the interior of one noted building will be devoid of electricity or furniture, with a domed roof and timber frames wound tightly by instrumental strings so that when the wind blows, music will echo throughout the property.

-To learn more about this project, check out the following articles it has been featured in: in the DBusiness News, the Detroit News, and Construction Business Owner (CBO) Magazine.
+To learn more about this project, check out the following articles it has been featured in: in the DBusiness News, the Detroit News, The ReJournals, Hometown Life, Canada Construction and Connect, WWJ News Radio, and Construction Business Owner (CBO) Magazine.

 Headquartered in Novi, Michigan, Cunningham-Limp is a full-service construction management organization focused on building better communities.
 Led by a team of engineers, construction professionals, real estate experts and financial advisors, Cunningham-Limp delivers solutions by actively managing projects from concept through completion.
 Learn more at our website.